Islam in Myanmar: Konbaung Dynasty

-During Alaungpaya's conquests to create the Konbaung Dynasty, Muslims soldiers fought against him in Pyay and Muslim rich men were recorded to have surrendered expensive presents and warships to him in Yangon.
+During Alaungpaya's conquests to create the Konbaung Dynasty, Muslim soldiers fought against him in Pyay and Muslim rich men were recorded to have surrendered expensive presents and warships to him in Yangon.
 He captured many Muslim artillery men during his conquest of Syriam and later let them serve in his army.
 After his capture of Bago, a parade was held in which Pathi Muslim soldiers were allowed to march in their traditional uniforms.
 His campaign against Assam and Manipur of India brought more Muslims to settle in Burma.
 These Muslims were resettled from his conquests to Myedu and were called Myedu Kala or Kala Pyo.